 Where to Live as a Grad Student at CWRU

 The four numbers on the map are four areas where a lot of students choose to live.
-As a distance reference, I included a location where I lived when I first came to Case.
-I drive to campus, but it takes me less than 10 minutes to get there.

 - If you want to stay close to campus, stay south of Mayfield Road.

 - Cleveland Heights, University Heights, and Shaker are all great areas, but for convenience, look for places west of South Taylor Road.

 - North of Shaker Boulevard is another good option.
 Shaker Boulevard will take you to Shaker Heights, which is a really nice community, but apartments might be slightly pricier than Cleveland Heights.
 Anything south of Shaker takes you further away from Case and places that students tend to frequent for restaurants and bars, such as Coventry.